Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics

 and the corresponding corrective forcing is given by

 In this way, the learned model provides a scheme-aware estimate of the coarse-grid discrepancy field, from which the corrective forcing is constructed during rollout.
-The reference observations are kept fixed on the coarse grid, while the numerical discretization of the coarse solver is varied to examine how the required correction depends on numerical discretization error.
-The proposed framework is assessed on forced homogeneous isotropic turbulence in two and three dimensions; the corresponding flow configurations, dataset generation and training details are summarized in the Appendix.
+The reference observations are kept fixed on the coarse grid, while the numerical discretization of the coarse solver is varied to examine how the required correction depends on numerical discretization error. {The proposed framework is assessed on two-dimensional turbulence with Kolmogorov forcing and three-dimensional homogeneous isotropic turbulence; the corresponding flow configurations, dataset generation and training details are summarized in the Appendix.}